 You will need a drill, a paint mixer paddle, and some cardboard.

 Once you have the tools, you can start to mix the paint.

-Get a piece of cardboard that is larger than the opening of the can so it can sit on top.
+Get a piece of cardboard larger than the can’s opening so it can sit on top.

 Now, punch a hole in the middle of the cardboard just large enough to let the rod of the mixer paddle slide through.

-Attach the drill to the rod and tighten.
+Attach the drill to the rod and tighten it.